STORM-IRIT/Radium-Engine/doc/developer/timeline.md

 ## Display animated data using the Timeline

-`Ra::Core::Animation::KeyFramedValueController`s must be registered into the `Ra::GuiBase::Timeline`, which can be done using the
-`Ra::GuiBase::Timeline::registerKeyFramedValue` methods, binding them to the `Ra::Engine::Scene::Entity`, `Ra::Engine::Scene::Component` or
+`Ra::Core::Animation::KeyFramedValueController`s must be registered into the `Ra::Gui::Timeline`, which can be done using the `Ra::Gui::Timeline::registerKeyFramedValue` methods, binding them to the `Ra::Engine::Scene::Entity`, `Ra::Engine::Scene::Component` or
 `Ra::Engine::Rendering::RenderObject` they belong to.

 ### Binding "Static" KeyFramedValue
 Those are `Ra::Core::Animation::KeyFramedValue`s that are an explicit part of a `Ra::Engine::Scene::Entity`, `Ra::Engine::Scene::Component` or
-`Ra::Engine::Rendering::RenderObject` data, either filled upon construction or through the `Ra::GuiBase::Timeline`.
+`Ra::Engine::Rendering::RenderObject` data, either filled upon construction or through the `Ra::Gui::Timeline`.
-Static `Ra::Core::Animation::KeyFramedValue`s must be registered in the `Ra::GuiBase::Timeline` after the object's construction.
+Static `Ra::Core::Animation::KeyFramedValue`s must be registered in the `Ra::Gui::Timeline` after the object's construction.
 They usually are not bound to an *UpdateCallback* function since the object they belong to usually calls `Ra::Core::Animation::KeyFramedValue::at` to query the current value.